PowerDNS/pdns/pdns/dnsdistdist/docs/reference/dnscrypt.rst

     :param int end: Unix timestamp from until the certificate is valid
     :param DNSCryptExchangeVersion version: The exchange version to use.
 Possible values are ``DNSCryptExchangeVersion::VERSION1`` (default, X25519-XSalsa20Poly1305) and ``DNSCryptExchangeVersion::VERSION2`` (X25519-XChacha20Poly1305)

-  .. method:: DNSCryptContext:getCurrentCertificate() -> DNSCryptCert

-    .. deprecated:: 1.3.0
-      Removed as it relied on one certificate.
-See :meth:`DNSCryptContext:getCertificate`.

-   Return the current certificate.

-  .. method:: DNSCryptContext:getOldCertificate() -> DNSCryptCert

-    .. deprecated:: 1.3.0
-      Removed as it relied on one certificate.

-   Return the previous certificate.

-  .. method:: DNSCryptContext:hasOldCertificate() -> bool

-    .. deprecated:: 1.3.0
-      Removed as it relied on one certificate.

-    Whether or not the context has a previous certificate, from a certificate rotation.

   .. method:: DNSCryptContext:getCertificate(index) -> DNSCryptCert

     Return the certificate with index `index`.